PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - By default it shows `This Year` in duration.
 Possible values of `Duration`: This Year, Next Year, Next 12 months, Custom
   - This year means current calendar year.
 Next year means next calendar year.
 Next 12 months means, next 365 days from today.
   - Custom means, user can select `From` and `To` date manually on his own.
 It will only allow to select future dates.
+- Sorting: Records are sorted on ascending order.